ChrisKneller/capital-market-roadmap/README.md

     - Introduction to Equity Securities
     - Investment Characteristics and Valuation of Equity Securities
     - Valuation of Equities Using Earnings Multiples (P/E Ratios)
-    - Currencty Markets and Factors Affecting Exchange Rates
+    - Currency Markets and Factors Affecting Exchange Rates
     - Types of Derivative Contracts and Economic Exposures
     - The Real Meaning of "Derivatives" and Their Use in Managing Risk